mkashwin/unifiednamespace/README.md

     * MQTT edge installed on K8s
     * Bridge between Factory1 and the Enterprise MQTT clusters
     * Graph DB installed and running on docker
+    * UNS graphdb client to persist messages to the Graph DB  instance
-    * SparkplugB client to translate message from SparkPlug to UNS
+    * UNS SparkplugB client to translate message from SparkPlug to UNS

 1. K8s Cluster on the edge - Factory2
     * K8s Cluster on the edge
     * MQTT edge installed on K8s
-    * Bridge between Factory1 and the Enterprise MQTT clusters
+    * Bridge between Factory2 and the Enterprise MQTT clusters
     * Graph DB installed and running on docker
+    * UNS graphdb client to persist messages to the Graph DB  instance
+    * UNS SparkplugB client to translate message from SparkPlug to UNS

 1. K8s Cluster on the cloud / enterprise  - Enterprise
     * K8s Cluster of the enterprise
     * MQTT Broker installed on K8s
-    * TimescaleDB installed and running on docker
+    * TimescaleDB installed and running on docker / cluster / K8s
-    * Graph DB installed and running on docker
+    * Graph DB installed and running on  docker / cluster / K8s
+    * Kafka cluster
+    * UNS graphdb client to persist messages to the Graph DB  instance
+    * UNS historian client to persist messages to the Graph DB  instance
+    * UNS Kafka listener to stream/convert MQTT messages to the Kafka instance

 ![Logical Architecture for implementing UNS](./images/UNS-Architecture.png)